blefebvre/aem-import-helper/README.md

 # AEM Import Helper

-Helper script for running large import jobs with AEM Import as a Service.
+Helper tool for running large import jobs with AEM Import as a Service.

 ## Usage